Guide Surface

 A serious Muslim marriage website should reduce friction around those realities, not bury them under generic match noise.

-Guided matchmaking
+Guided matchmaking still matters

 Better conversations happen when the product helps people discuss compatibility fundamentals instead of leaving everything to awkward improvisation.